Search

 The Flying Dutchman

-Cape Town was once know as the Cape of Storms for its tumultuous seas, which ended the voyage of many a ship.
+Cape Town was once known as the Cape of Storms for its tumultuous seas, which ended the voyage of many a ship.
 One such ship was the Flying Dutchman.
 It was returning from a successful trading mission in the East, laden with silk and spices.
 As it neared Cape Point, the weather began to turn.
-Winds battered the ship and waves crashed onto its deck, while the imposing cliffs of Cape Point loomed a little too close by.
+Wind battered the ship and waves crashed onto its deck, while the imposing cliffs of Cape Point loomed a little too close by.
 The crew begged for him to turn back, but the captain was a stubborn man.
-He raisd a first into the driving rain and yelled, “I shall round this damned Cape, even if I have to sail until Doomsday comes.”
+He yelled, “I shall round this damned Cape, even if I have to sail until Doomsday comes.”

 The Ghost House of Rondebosch